 Root canal teeth are not as strong as unaltered natural teeth.

 Traditionally it has been recommended that root canal teeth be always crowned to prevent crown fractures.
-Root canal teeth with silver fillings are very weak and often result in what patients on the internet describe as “split root canal” OR “root canal tooth broke in half” which requires tooth removal.
+Root canal teeth with silver fillings are very weak and often result in what patients on the internet described as a “split root canal” OR “root canal tooth broke in half” which requires tooth removal.

-Nowadays crowning a root canal tooth is not as important because white bonded fillings strengthen the tooth.
+Nowadays crowning a root canal tooth is not as important because white-bonded fillings strengthen the tooth.

-A crown on root canal chewing teeth, molars and premolars, will return the tooth to the strength of a natural tooth and will prevent crown fracture.
+A crown on root canal chewing teeth, molars, and premolars, will return the tooth to the strength of a natural tooth and will prevent crown fracture.

 A root canal tooth that does not have a tooth to bite against does NOT require a crown as it is not at risk of fracturing.

 A root canal tooth that bites against a complete denture does NOT require a crown because the bite forces are low.

 Root canal costs are high: they are expensive and there are many pitfalls.